 Recommended by: Rachel, Rachel’s Ruminations

 A small city in the northeast of the Netherlands, Leeuwarden is the capital of the province of Friesland.
-Many of its residents speak both Dutch and Frisian fluently, as well as the English they learn in school.
+Many of its residents speak both Dutch and Frisian fluently.

 With an almost completely intact city centre, Leeuwarden’s narrow streets are lined with lovely old brick buildings, many of which date to the 1600s.
-They lean picturesquely along the cobbled streets.
+They lean picturesquely along the cobbled streets, and the several compact blocks of the centre are usually free of cars (but watch out for bikes!).

 - Oldehove: a leaning 16th-century church tower, unfinished but still well-loved.